 Barbara has been in the field of learning disability, mental health and children with special needs for 25 years.
 She is currently a Director at Healthwatch Sutton and a Board member for three organisations that provide learning disability and mental health services.
 Barbara has worked as a Local Authority Commissioner of Adult Learning Disability Services, as National Head of Children and Young People’s Programmes at the Mental Health Foundation and at the Kings Fund where she led a five year programme to develop education, employment, leisure and social opportunities for people with learning disabilities.
 She is committed to improving the life chances of children and adults with learning disabilities and is keen to work with families and other partners to achieve this.
-Barbara is also Chair of the Nightingale Community Academy Local Governing Body.
+Barbara is also Chair of the Unified Academy Local Governing Body.

 Stephen Lawes is an experienced Chartered Accountant who has directed financial management and control in a range of public services, including transport, local government, and education.
 He lives in Wimbledon is keen to bring his professional expertise to support the very best educational provision for the communities served by the Trust.

 Yolande works for London Councils as Strategy Director, Young People’s Education and Skills.
 She is responsible for the development of the strategic vision for 14 to 19 provision in London.
 She started her professional career as a Photographic Technician and then worked for the Employment Service as the New Deal District Manager for North London which involved the development of Neighbourhood Renewal strategies in Enfield and Haringey.
 Prior to London Councils, Yolande was Partnership Director at the Learning and Skills Council where she was responsible for the planning and commissioning of learning provision locally and regionally and had budget responsibility and accountability of £300m annually.
 She was previously a governor of Barking and Dagenham College and is currently a governor of Ambitious College.